level451/pmp/README.md

 SEE http://miniupnp.free.fr/nat-pmp.html

-Unlike some similar packages this one should work on all platforms including windows.
+This should work on all platforms including windows.

 Commands: